elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/our_first_game.md

 available from anywhere in our application (this is how the `phoenix.png` image was displayed on the default start page when we first started our Phoenix server).
 Let's move our `character.gif` file inside that folder.
-This will make our character image available at `/images/character.gif`.
+This will make our character image available at `/images/character.gif` when we reference it in our application.

 At the bottom of our `Platformer.elm` file, we can now add to the view to render our new game character: